DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/3D Processing/segmentation_overview.rst

 Segmentation Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-* Basic Weight Threshold: how much differnt between the adjascent points to be considered as different segment.
+* Basic Weight Threshold: how much different between the adjacent points to be considered as different segment.
 Default Value is 50, range is [0,100].
 * Basic Min Size: minimum size of each segment.
 Default value is 50, range is [0,100].

 Post-processing